s0k0/SwaggerAPI/README.md

-# SwaggerAPI: Skeleton project
+# SwaggerAPI: Todo Application Server
-Tutorial to learn how to use swagger API framework
+Tutorial app to learn how to use swagger API framework https://swagger.io/

 ### How to start